thiagogbeier/lokka/src/mcp/README.md

-# Lokka - MCP Server for Microsoft Graph
+# Lokka - MCP Server for Azure and Microsoft Graph

-Lokka is an MCP server for querying and managing your Microsoft 365 tenant using the Microsoft Graph API.
-It acts as a bridge between the Microsoft Graph API and any compatible MCP client, allowing you to interact with your Microsoft 365 tenant using natural language queries.
+Lokka is an MCP server for querying and managing your Azure and Microsoft 365 tenants using the Microsoft Azure/Graph APIs.
+It acts as a bridge between the Microsoft APIs and any compatible MCP client, allowing you to interact with your Azure and Microsoft 365 tenant using natural language queries.

 ## Sample queries